academic-resources/odin/backgrounds.md

 ### ** Additional Resources
 This section contains helpful links to other content.
-It isn't required, so consider it supplemental.**
+It isn't required, so consider it supplemental :**

 * [CSS Backgrounds](http://www.w3schools.com/css/css_background.asp)
 * [Do you really understand CSS linear-gradients?](https://patrickbrosset.com/articles/2015-03-27-do-you-really-understand-CSS-linear-gradients/)